Lizzie Malin, MA, LPC-Associate

 September 4th, 2025

 When words fall short, it can feel frustrating and isolating.
 You may know something is stirring inside, but struggle to put it into language—or feel like talking about it just isn’t enough.
 In those moments, creativity can offer another way forward.
-In this post, Lizzie Oekerman, LPC-Associate (supervised by Kerry Williamson, MA, LPC-S, LMFT-S, CST), shares how she integrates expressive arts—usin...
+In this post, Lizzie Malin, LPC-Associate (supervised by Kerry Williamson, MA, LPC-S, LMFT-S, CST), shares how she integrates expressive arts—using a...

 Addiction Counseling: It’s More than Substance Use